-The 1950s Hollywood-set Hail, Caesar!, the latest film from the Brothers Coen, opened to lukewarm reviews and tepid box office totals after being dumped by its distributor in US cinemas last month.
+The 1950s Hollywood-set Hail, Caesar!, the latest film from the Joel and Ethan Coen, opened to lukewarm reviews and tepid box office totals after being dumped by its distributor in US cinemas last month.

 I can understand the unappeal: this is not the directors in the mostly-serious mode of Inside Llewyn Davis or A Serious Man, nor is it a kind of goofball comedy a la Burn After Reading or Intolerable Cruelty.
 It’s something in-between, hard to take seriously and not all that funny: while the director’s best films, like The Big Lebowski, manage to cover both spectrums, Caesar covers neither.